 Hats off to those who limit their daily waste production.
 Whether we call this the less waste trend, eco-awareness or internal need, each of us should reduce waste to the minimum.
 Let’s face it though – less doesn’t mean none.
 It’s rather impossible not to produce any garbage in our daily life.
 Sooner or later, some of our shopping and everyday activities will result in filling the bin.
 And it should be the right one.

-Do you know how much communal waste was produced last year by an average resident of Poland?
+Do you know how much communal waste is produced annually by an average resident of Poland?
 315 kg!
 This means nearly 1 kg of rubbish every day.
 What is equally disturbing is the fact that only 37% of that was recycled.
-It’s far from enough as 80% of our rubbish can be reused.
+It’s far from enough, as 80% of our rubbish can be reused.

 Unfortunately, the cost of non-recycling is also born by our environment.
-The spreading landfills, greenhouse gas emission, soil and water contamination, fire hazard – are but a few of the considerable threats initiated by each of us.
+The spreading landfills, greenhouse gas emission, soil and water contamination, and fire hazards – are but a few of the considerable threats initiated by each of us.

 How to Recycle?

 The simplest answer is: do something, regularly and consistently, starting at home.
 Whether it’s a small apartment downtown or a large country house, the obligation to recycle applies to everybody.
 A small kitchen is no excuse, as a wide range of recycling bins of various shapes and sizes are on offer in any hardware store and online.
 For recycling, you can also use paper bags and cardboard boxes, or simply put all recyclables in one place and sort them directly into proper bins.
 Done regularly, it surely won’t garbage-swamp your apartment?
 If you collect your garbage in regular plastic bags, remember to deposit any paper, organic, or glass waste without them.